-Once kids reach five, they graduate from the young children stage to the school-aged children stage.
+Once kids reach 5, they are considered to be in the school-aged children stage.

 Programs for school-aged children should include structured time for homework, fun physical activities and games, healthy meals and the occasional field trip when possible.

-Don’t forget, the school-aged children age group is quite large, as it includes kids between the ages of five and 12.
-And there aren’t many 12-year-olds who want to do the same things as five-year-olds.
+Don’t forget, the school-aged children age group is quite large, as it includes kids between the ages of 5 and 12.
+And there aren’t many 12-year-olds who want to do the same things as 5-year-olds!

-Because of this, it’s important to provide a wide range of activities for the children you care for and allow them to choose which ones they take part in based on their personal interests.
-Examples include STEM, art, PE and community-building activities.
+So it’s important to provide a wide range of activities for the children you care for and allow them to choose which ones they take part in based on their personal interests.
+Examples include STEM, art, physical education and community-building activities.

 Note: You should still build in time for kids to do their homework, regardless of a child’s personal interests.